cacao-org/cacao/AOloopControl/examples/README.md

-├── <CONFNAME>-conf                     -> configuration directory (where configuration files are stored) │   ├── LOOPNAME                        -> ASCII file containing <LOOPNAME>, the name of cacao loop │   ├── tasklist.txt                    -> List of tasks that will be managed by cacao-task-manager │   ├── cacaovars.<LOOPNAME>.bash       -> Variables defining the configuration: lists processes to be setup by cacao-setup │   ├── fpssetup.setval.<LOOPNAME>.con  -> (optional) Initialization read by milk-fpsCTRL after launch │   ├── aorunscript                     -> (optional) custom user script │   └── simLHS                          -> (optional) Linear Hardware Simulation files
+├── <CONFNAME>-conf                     -> configuration directory (where configuration files are stored) │   ├── LOOPNAME                        -> ASCII file containing <LOOPNAME>, the name of cacao loop │   ├── tasklist.txt                    -> List of tasks that will be managed by cacao-task-manager │   ├── cacaovars.bash                  -> Variables defining the configuration: lists processes to be setup by cacao-setup │   ├── fpssetup.setval.conf            -> (optional) Initialization read by milk-fpsCTRL after launch │   ├── aorunscript                     -> (optional) custom user script │   └── simLHS                          -> (optional) Linear Hardware Simulation files
 ~~~